-When you have installed the server, you should create at least two databases:
+When you've installed the server you should create at least two databases:

-The number B is special: if it is an odd number, (for example 4.3.2 or 5.1.0) it is for a development version which is not designed for a production environment.
+The number B is special: if it's an odd number, (for example 4.3.2 or 5.1.0) it's for a development version which isn't designed for a production environment.
 The even numbers are for stable versions.

 The HTTPS protocol (Secured Hyper Text Transfer Protocol) is the standard HTTP protocol secured by using the SSL (Secure Socket Layer) or TLS (Transport Layer Security) security protocols.
 It allows a user to verify her identify to the site to which she wants access, using a certificate of authentication.
 It also guarantees the integrity and confidentiality of the data sent between the user and the server.
 It can, optionally, provide highly secure client authentication by using a numbered certificate.

-You could also use the PostgreSQL database directly to backup and restore data on the server, depending on access rights and the availability of passwords for the server.
+You could also use the PostgreSQL database directly to backup and restore data on the server, depending on access rights and the availability of passwords for the serve.